 - cast iron skillet

 - ½ Cup finely chopped onion

 - ½ Cup finely chopped red bell pepper

 - ½ Cup canned tomato or grated tomato

 - 2 tablespoon chopped coriander

-- Uncover and add the fresh coriander leaves.
+- Uncover, and add the fresh coriander leaves for garnish.

 - Serve Indian style shakshuka with the toasted bread slices.